 - § 2.
-Students who wish to apply for a reflex status do this ultimately between: - 1 September and 30 October if they wish to apply for educational measures for the first semester and/or for examination measures for the first examination period of the first term, - 1 February and 1 March if they wish to request examination measures for the first examination period April, - 1 February and 30 March if they wish to request educational measures for the second semester and/or request examination measures for the second examination period of the first semester. - Between 15 June and 1 July if they wish to apply for examination measures for the second term.
+Students who wish to apply for a reflex status or wish to make adaptations to a previously obtained reflex status do this ultimately between: - 1 September and 30 October if they wish to apply for educational measures for the first semester and/or for examination measures for the first examination period of the first term, - 1 February and 1 March if they wish to request examination measures for the first examination period April, - 1 February and 30 March if they wish to request educational measures for the second semester and/or request examination measures for the second examination period of the first semester. - Between 15 June and 30 June if they wish to apply for examination measures for the second term.